Facts About Registering to Become an Organ Donor—And Why What You’ve Heard Might Be Wrong

 Myth: My religion doesn’t support organ donation.

 Fact: Major religions not only permit organ donation but they also support it because it’s viewed as an act of generosity and love.
-These include Roman Catholicism, the Christian Church, Islam, and Judaism.
+These include Christian religions, including Catholicism, along with Islam, Judaism, Buddhism, and Hinduism.
 You can read more about religious views and organ donation on the National Kidney Foundation’s website.

-Read more about the Washington University and Barnes-Jewish Transplant Center.
+Read more about the WashU Medicine and Barnes-Jewish Transplant Center.